roh-nnair/oaktoncscs-project-scholar/README.md

 Now you must be confused where to create files in this confusing file system.
 Let me explain:

 - For the Servlet and Model developers who will be coding Java classes, all Java classes will go under Java Resources/src/UserUtils
-- For you web developers, all of your web pages will go under WebContent and your css pages will go under WebContent/css.
+- For you web developers, all of your web pages will go under WebContent and your css pages will go under WebContent/css and your JavaScript files will go under WebContent/js

-Next, I'll teach you guys how we're going to collaborate by making commits and pushing and pulling them from GitHub.
+### Version Control

 - Once you've made some changes to your code and saved everything **IN YOUR BRANCH**, you're going to head over to Atom.

 ```
-1. In Atom, we'll go down to the bottom left corner and left click on the fetch/pull button.
+1. In Atom, we'll go down to the bottom right corner and switch the branch to master
-2. From the options we're first going to click on pull.
+2. We're then going to right click the fetch/pull button at the bottom right and click pull.
+This ensures that everything in the master branch is up to date.
-3. After we've done a bit of coding, we must now click push.
+3. After we've done that, switch back to your branch.
+4. After making some commits and doing a bit of coding, go back into atom and go down to the bottom right and right-click fetch/pull/push and click push.
+This ensures that the remote repo is up to date with your updates.
 ```
 - When we pull, we're essentially pulling all of the commits that have been made on the remote repository to the local repo we made on our computer.
 This ensures that our local repo is up to date with the current version.
 - When we push, we're pushing all of the commits we have made on our computer onto the remote repository.
 This is how everybody will be able to see, acknowledge, and edit the changes you have made.